ninety-plus-of-blue/ninety-plus-of-blue.github.io/_posts/2015-04-16-philadelphia.md

 ---
 layout: post
+title: What We Talk About When We Talk About Evolution
-title: NYCFC 1 - 1 Philadelphia Union
+score: NYCFC 1 - 1 Philadelphia Union
 tags:
   - Philadelphia Union
 image: 2015-04-16-philadelphia.jpg